Timtam/BlackBeanControl/README.md

 This version features some improvements from the original BlackBeanControl script.
 Those are:
 * discovery mode to automatically discover new devices within the local network and add them to the BlackBeanControl.ini file automatically
+* support for command chains to send multiple commands in a row, including idle times in-between
 * Python 3 compatibility
 * support for the newest package versions, especially python-broadlink